dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 More often than not, we need to create elements for styling purposes.
 While you should know `::before` and `::after`, which can be used to create hidden pseudo elements for styling purposes.
-It's often nessesary to create one or two elements for the sole purpose of styling and/or programmatically measure/manipulate.
+It's often necessary to create one or two elements for the sole purpose of styling and/or programmatically measure/manipulate.
 In the case that an element has no semantic meaning, we use `<div>` for block elements and `<span>` for inline elements.
 If an element has a